pandemic tales from the dark side of dystopia

 Elaine let out a long sigh, and set her teacup down empty.
-“Berkeley, California is where we’re delivering the bio samples for vaccine development.”
+“Berkeley, California is where we’re delivering the bio samples for post-viral complications’ treatment development.”
 She held Sam’s gaze.
-“Patent is being pursued through technology in big Pharma, along with the vaccine.”
+“Patent is being pursued for this technology in big Pharma.”

 “Well that’s quite an endeavor.”
 Max winked.
 “Our Sam, is herself a soldier in this fight against the COVID,” Max announced.
 He’d brought the food and a few bottles of wine.
 “The wine, from Sam’s cellar,” he said, filling glasses around the table, “not French, but suitable for this gathering, I think.”